View your Shopping Cart

 The date on No 1, 1028 A. H. corresponds to 1650 A. D. But Akbar who succeeded Humayun in 1556, died in 1605.
 Hence the Inscription could not have been engraved by Akbar himself.
 The date obviously indicates the year when Shah Jahaan caused it to be made, while the terms of the inscription record the fact that the stone had belonged to Akbar.
 The second inscription was evidently added eleven years later on, also by Shah Jahaan, the then owner who reigned from 1627 to 1666, his reign thus covering both dates.

-There are two glaring errors in the last paragraph of Edwin Streeter's account of the diamond.
+There are several glaring errors in the last paragraph of Edwin Streeter's account of the diamond.

 The relationship between the Gregorian Calendar and the Islamic Hijra Calendar is given by the following mathematical formula developed by M. G. S. Hodgson :-